dinh-le2701/rsschool-devops-course-tasks/README.md

 # Task 4: Jenkins Installation and Configuration

+## See Detail about this task in [Task04.md](https://github.com/dinh-le2701/rsschool-devops-course-tasks/blob/feature/task4-jenkins/Task04.md)

 ## File Structure
 - **```.github/workflows/```**:
   The directory is where GitHub-specific files are stored, particularly workflows for GitHub Actions.